-- 45 The five models were run in the Antarctic domain from 1987 to 2015 at different horizontal spatial resolutions and different land-sea mask data-sets: COSMO-CLM at 0.22° resolution, with ice mask created with data from the Scientific Committee on Antarctic Research (SCAR) Antarctic Digital Database version 5.0 published in 2006 (Lawrence et al., 2019); HIRHAM5 at two resolutions of 0.11° and 0.44°, with an ice mask derived from data created by the United States Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center and consist of Advanced Very High Resolution Radiometer - 50 (AVHRR) data in 1 km resolution collected from 1992 to 1993 (Eidenshink and Faudeen, 1994); MetUM at 0.44° resolution, has an ice mask created from the International Geosphere-Biosphere Programme (IGBP) data in combination with 1 km AVHRR from the period of 1992 to 1993 (Loveland et al., 2000); MARv3.10 at 0.32° resolution, with ice mask created from Bedmap2, which consist of a combination of different data sources such as satellite images, radar and laser altimetry gathered between

-2000 and 2010 (Fretwell et al., 2013); and RACMO2.3p2 at 0.25° resolution, with ice mask made from a 1 km DEM that was created from the combination of ERS-1 data from 1994 and ICESat data from 2003 to 2008 (Bamber et al., 2009).
+The five models were run in the Antarctic domain from 1987 to 2015 at different horizontal spatial resolutions and different land-sea mask data sets: COSMO-CLM at a 0.22° resolution, with an ice mask created with data from the Scientific Committee on Antarctic Research (SCAR) Antarctic Digital Database version 5.0 published in 2006 (Lawrence et al., 2019); HIRHAM5 at two resolutions of 0.11 and 0.44°, with an ice mask derived from data created by the United States Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center and consisting of Advanced Very High Resolution Radiometer (AVHRR) data at a 1 km resolution collected from 1992 to 1993 (Eidenshink and Faudeen, 1994); MetUM at a 0.44° resolution, which has an ice mask created from the International Geosphere-Biosphere Programme (IGBP) data in combination with 1 km AVHRR data from the period of 1992 to 1993 (Loveland et al., 2000); MARv3.10 at a 0.32° resolution, with an ice mask created from Bedmap2, which consists of a combination of different data sources such as satellite images, radar and laser altimetry gathered between 2000 and 2010 (Fretwell et al., 2013); and RACMO2.3p2 at a 0.25° resolution, with an ice mask made from a 1 km DEM that was created from the combination of ERS-1 data from 1994 and ICESat data from 2003 to 2008 (Bamber et al., 2009).

-- Mottram et al. (2021) regridded all native ice masks and SMB estimates to a common grid of 0.11°.
-We adopt this approach, and refer to Mottram et al. (2021) for details.
+Mottram et al. (2021) regridded all native ice masks and SMB estimates to a common grid of 0.11°.
+We adopt this approach and refer to Mottram et al. (2021) for details.
 We then compare the SMB over the common mask and the native ice masks used in each individual original model simulation.
 The common mask is defined as all points where all the regridded native ice masks have grid cells that are covered with permanent ice.
-We break the simulated SMB down to the basin-scale using Antarctic - 60 drainage basins derived from Zwally et al. (2012), including ice shelves (see Fig. 1).
-Note that the Zwally et al. (2012) basins define an outer edge of the ToAIS, in all cases the native masks are slightly larger than the Zwally et al. (2012) definition.
-To make the grounded ice sheet values in table 1, we derived the values of the grounded ice sheet, using the data set for grounded ice from Zwally et al. (2012), since not all the native masks explicitly distinguished grounded from floating ice.
+We break the simulated SMB down to the basin scale using Antarctic drainage basins derived from Zwally et al. (2012), including ice shelves (see Fig. 1).
+Note that the Zwally et al. (2012) basins define an outer edge of the ToAIS; in all cases the native masks are slightly larger than the Zwally et al. (2012) definition.
+To make the grounded ice sheet values in Table 1, we derived the values of the grounded ice sheet, using the data set for grounded ice from Zwally et al. (2012), since not all the native masks explicitly distinguished grounded from floating ice.
 This way we insured all the native masks and the common mask were compared equally.
-In table 2 we opted to define differences only - over the Zwally defined basins, in order to be consistent with other studies.
+In Table 2 we opted to define differences only over the basins defined in Zwally et al. (2012) in order to be consistent with other studies.
 Both the area and the SMB have been calculated for the common mask and native masks in each of the 27 basins.
-Three values are given for each model basin: $\Delta area{\%}$ the percentage difference in area, $\Delta SMB{\%}$ the percentage difference in SMB, and $\Delta SMB{Gtyr^{-1}}$ the difference in SMB in Gt yr-1.
-All calculations are derived by subtracting the regridded native mask from the common mask ( $\Delta = common - native$ ).
+Three values are given for each model basin: $\Delta area{\%}$ , the percentage difference in area; $\Delta$ SMB%, the percentage difference in SMB; and $\Delta$ SMBGt yr-1, the difference in SMB in Gt yr-1.
+All calculations are derived by subtracting the regridded native mask from the common mask ( $\Delta = \text{common} - \text{native}$ ).